3DPrintDemon/Demon_Klipper_Essentials_Unified/README.md

 <br>

-## :red_circle: :warning: CARTOGRAPHER & NEW KLIPPER USERS READ THIS!! :warning: :red_circle:
+## :red_circle: :warning: CARTOGRAPHER & LATEST KLIPPER USERS READ THIS!! :warning: :red_circle:

 Due the recent changes to how Klipper reads/recalls probed Z values & how Cartographer software interacts & deals with these changes, it seems their edited Klipper software can not deal effectively with recalled/used/displayed probe tuple objects/values outside it's own system.
 This causes the BED_CHECKER heat soak macro to fail & your print to get cancelled as DKEU sees a problem happening.